valermor/galen-api-ports/README.md

 _Galen API Ports_ is an attempt to port the [Galen Framework](http://galenframework.com "Galen's Homepage") API to languages other than Javascript and Java, which are the ones officially supported.
-At the moment, only porting to Python is provided.
+At the moment, only porting to Python is implemented.

 ##License
 _Galen API Ports_ is licensed under the Apache Software License 2.0 provision.

-##Architecture
+##Architecture and implementation details
 The porting of the Java API is based on a simple idea.
 Through an RPC we expose the same functionality as the native API to any other language implementation.

 The RPC we use is [Apache Thrift](https://thrift.apache.org/).
 A Thrift Java Server wraps the Galen Java API, while other languages APIs implement Thrift clients.
-Currently, only a Python client exists, namely the galenpy API.
-Both server and client live in the same project.
+Currently, only a Python client exists, namely the [galenpy](https://pypi.python.org/pypi/galenpy) API.
+Both server and client currently live in the same project.

 ![API port concept](/galen-api-ports.png)